ShadyTrees/GPTpipboy/README.md

 						Buttons

-a) Archive+ - 	Moves forward through the dataframe by one index and displays the Prompt/Solution in the
+a) Archive+ - 	Moves forward through the dataframe by one index and displays the Prompt/Response in the
 		DisplayBox

-b) Archive- -	Moves backwards through the dataframe by one index and displays the Prompt/Solution in the
+b) Archive- -	Moves backwards through the dataframe by one index and displays the Prompt/Response in the
 		DisplayBox

+c) Last - 	Displays the last Prompt/Response pair in the archive.

-c) Memory - 	Transers any content from the DisplayBox into the InputBox.
+d) Memory - 	Transers any content from the DisplayBox into the InputBox.
 Useful for providing the API
 		with context from a previous prompt.

-d) ClrTop - 	Clears all content from the DisplayBox
+e) ClrTop - 	Clears all content from the DisplayBox

-e) ClrBtm - 	Clears all content from the InputBox
+f) ClrBtm - 	Clears all content from the InputBox

-f) Send - 	Sends the contents of InputBox to the API and displays the results in DisplayBox.
+g) Send - 	Sends the contents of InputBox to the API and displays the results in DisplayBox.

 THEORY:

 My main objective was to create a simple interface to communicate with the ChatGPT API and store the prompts and responses in an indexed and time stamped data format.
 I feel that I have succeeded in this goal.
-This program is quite barebones - there is no real text formatting, as you will notice when words parse to the next line in a text box.
 My focus was on rapid deployment and functionality, and some bells and whistles were definitely spared in that regard.

 Another design decision I made, was to not hard code any previous responses into the chat prompt, due to wanting to make my token usage as slim as possible.
-I added the memory button to allow me to quickly transfer previous conversation into the InputBox so that I could provide context when needed.
+I added the memory button to allow quick transfer of previous conversation into the InputBox so that context can be provided when needed.
 This essentially functions the same as adding it into the actual prompt, you just have to preface the previous prompt/responses with Prompt: or Response:.

-This functionality combined with the archive buttons, allows you to quickly display any previous prompt/response pair, edit or shorten it in the display box to save tokens, and then transfer it to the input box using the memory button, for contextual use by the API.
+This functionality combined with the archive buttons, allows you to quickly display any previous prompt/response pair, edit or shorten it in the display box to save tokens, and then transfer it to the InputBox using the memory button, for contextual use by the API.
 Simply write your new prompt below this data.